nihcoc/PeriR/README.md

 > Impedance controlled according to the JLC06161H-3313A stack-up using the [JLCPCB impedence calculator](https://jlcpcb.com/pcb-impedance-calculator)

-> Impedance for layer 3 LVDS signals (100Ω is actually wrong as I by mistakenly chose the JLC06161H-3313E stackup for calculating.
-Its not ideal but its not that critical as trace length is short so the signals would actually reach the terminals before any reflections could affect it.
-Also, I can use diagnostics and tools to correct the mismatch duing digital design.
-I'd also work with a lower speed and fix this impedance mismatch for V2.

 **FPGA INTERFACES**
 | FPGA Interface | Notes |
 |---|---|